FeaInGithub/Basic-ETL-Pipeline-with-Data-Analysis-Insights-and-Visualization/README.md

 ## Tools Used
 - **PostgreSQL**: Used for data cleaning and performing exploratory data analysis (EDA) on the datasets.
+- **Python**: Used for data cleaning and building visualizations.
 - **Power BI**: Used for creating visualizations and interactive reports after data cleaning and EDA.

 ## Projects
 Each project in this repository has its own folder containing the following:
 - **PostgreSQL**: SQL scripts for data cleaning and EDA.
+- **Python**: Jupyter notebooks for data cleaning and visualization.
 - **Power BI**: Power BI reports and dashboards for data visualization.
 - **Data**: Raw CSV data used in each project.